dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-This plugin allows you to easily add chatbots powered by IBM Watson Conversation to your website.
+This plugin allows you to easily add chatbots powered by IBM Watson Assistant to your website.

 == Description ==

-Watson Conversation is a chatbot service, one of many AI services offered by IBM to integrate cognitive computing into your applications.
-With the use of this plugin, you can easily add chatbots to your website created using the Watson Conversation service.
+Watson Assistant, formerly known as Watson Conversation, is a chatbot service.
+This is one of many AI services offered by IBM to help integrate cognitive computing into your applications.
+With the use of this plugin, you can easily add chatbots to your website created using the Watson Assistant service.

 Currently supported features:

-* **All New:** Easy VOIP calling powered by Twilio for users to contact a real person if they wish
+* Easy VOIP calling powered by Twilio for users to contact a real person if they wish
-* Simple plugin setup to get your Watson Conversation chatbot available to users as soon as possible
+* Simple plugin setup to get your Watson Assistant chatbot available to users as soon as possible
-* Control usage of the Watson Conversation service directly from the plugin settings page
+* Control usage of the Watson Assistant service directly from the plugin settings page
 * Choose the pages and posts you want the visitors to see the chat bot on
 * Customize the appearance of the chat box to your preference

-Learn how to set up your Watson Conversation chatbot with [this free course](https://cocl.us/build-a-chatbot).
+Learn how to set up your Watson Assistant chatbot with [this free course](https://cocl.us/build-a-chatbot).

 == Installation ==